karolencina/100-days-of-code/log.md

 ### \<to be changed> | 31/08/22
 All I did today was encapsulate the functionality that displays menu items from an array into a function to make the code reusable.

+### \<to be changed> | 01/09/22
+Today I created a functionality to filter menu items.
+While doing this, I learned about `HTMLElement.dataset` (access to custom data attributes defined as `data-<custom value>="<custom value>"` in HTML tags) and `filter` function.
+I was following a tutorial and didn't manage to understand the complete logic of the code behind this functionality at first, but I did understand all individual lines, so I wrote a comment above each of them to help me understand the whole block of code.